jonahpatriarche/debuggery/readme.md

 # Welcome to the Debuggery!

 This project was designed to build my portfolio a bit, and to start experimenting with VueJS and Bulma.
+I will probably convert it into a Laravel package when it's ready to be released into the world. <br>

 Project design started Feb 26th, 2017 and is ongoing

 ## The Concept
 Have you ever found yourself thinking "I've seen this error before!
 How the hell did I fix it?"
 I certainly have.
 Do you find standard stack traces and error log files a pain to sift through?
 Yes.
 Me too.
 I decided to combine a human-readable error logging tool (Buggers) with my obsessive record-keeping tendencies (Trackers).

 ### Buggers ###
-When complete, the user will be able to go to a /buggers route and see a nice, human-readable summary of errors logged during their development efforts.
+The user will be able to go to a /buggers route and see a nice, human-readable summary of errors logged during their development efforts.
 This will display a nice list of error logs, which will be filterable by the log level (error, warning, info, etc).
 Use cases:
 * Click 'x' to delete a log entry
 * Click the log (or a button or something) to see more details
 * From details, you have the option to dismiss the log or start a tracker entry